Amazon Wine is shutting down

 Thank you,

-Amazon Wine.”
+Amazon Wine.

 Launched in late 2012, Amazon Wine had represented Amazon’s third attempt at entering the online wine sales market.